IEA AFC: Technology Collaboration Programme on Advanced Fuel Cells (2014-2019)

 Short Description

-• System and market analyses (including technological, economic and environmental aspects)
+• System and market analyses (including technological, economic and environmental aspects) based on international fuel cell programs

-• Increased dissemination activities (including newsletters, annual reports, workshops, specific reports on current topics, etc.)
+• Increased dissemination activities (including newsletters, annual reports, workshops, specific reports on current topics, etc.).

 The program is structured into three application-oriented annexes (annexes 33 to 35), two technology-oriented annexes (annexes 31 and 32), one annex in which system-analytical work is carried out (annex 36) and one annex which deals with the modelling work (annex 37).
 Due to technological resemblances Annex 30 deals with hydrogen electrolysis.
 The annexes are named as follows: